mstocco/mariostoc.co/content/traininglog/20220814-ironman2022-2weeksout.md

 ### NOTES
 Time: **154 Mins** &nbsp;OWS: **~3000m** &nbsp;Run: **12.6 km**

-* <small>GPS credited me 3120m for the swim but with the waves, the rests measured longer than reality.</small>
+* <small>GPS credited me 3120m for the swim but with the waves, it seems the rests measured longer than reality.</small>

 <!----->
 It was warm like night and even with the window open, it took a while to fall asleep.